HaoNLe/CalHacks4.0/README.md

    - Google Location (only show results that are within a radius)
    - (optional) Can check weather so hot noodle place for cold day, ice cream for hot day etc.

+2. Front End User-Flow
+   - Login via Facebook
+     - Facebook API
+   - 3x3 grids of photos for preference building and model initiation
+     - Users can keep picking photos
+     - This data initializes machine learning
+     - Users can indicate diet preferences (vegetarian/vegan) (allergies optional)
+   - Machine then gives suggestions
+     - Show multiple photos
+     - Show Name
+     - Show location on map
+     - Show Reviews from OpenTable API
+     - Possible Responses:
+       - Reserve a table here
+       - Maybe another time (validates machine)
+       - Nah (invalidates machine)

-2. (optional) Restaurants can be saved
+3. (optional) Restaurants can be saved
    - User can create custom lists.
 For example: "dessert/authentic/etc"

-3. (optional) Can predict for multiple people
+4. (optional) Can predict for multiple people
    - User can add friends and the app will use their data as well for group decisions

 ## Technologies